We continue improving our trailer!

 We do all the necessary connections to the junction box, so the lightning system works again at its best.

 And we take a third 2-wires cable, connected to the 10 and 11 pins, so to the 12V given with the ignition of the towing car.
 We decided to use this power supply for the camera, active while the car is running, so we have a permanent image of the back of the trailer while driving.
 Most of the people would connect the rear-view camera power supply to the reverse light circuit, so they get the image only while reversing.
 But we prefer to have the camera permanently active to see at all time what’s happening behind us, as a rear-view mirror.
-We believe is a more convenient configuration.
+We believe it’s a more convenient configuration.

 This is how we have run the cable from the junction box to the rear-view camera.
 The run of the cables is marked in red color for you to have a better understanding.